laurioma/creator-tool/README.md

 ## Development Guidelines

-1. **Code Sharing**: Common code between frontend and functions is kept in `creator-tool-frontend/src/shared/` and imported by both projects.
+1. **Code Organization**: Each project (frontend and functions) maintains its own codebase with appropriate separation of concerns.

 2. **Type Safety**: Functions are written in TypeScript for better type safety and developer experience.